54dahaoren1324/Image-Aesthetic-Quality-Assessment-Based-on-Personalized-Image-Enhancement/README.md

 ### rerank
 After the user completes a round of retouching, they move on to the next step.
 In this step, the interface displays the original image that the user previously rated.
 Users need to re-rate the images and download them for storage.
 ### submit
-Pictures stored by users through the above operations are packaged and uploaded, and the results are obtained by our background analysis and processing
+Pictures stored by users through the above operations are packaged and uploaded, and the results are obtained by our background analysis and processing.